The Best Amex Hilton Honors Credit Card Strategy

 No

-This is a great second card to sign up.
+This is a great second card to sign up for.
 It doesn’t impact Chase’s 5/24 rule since many business credit cards do not show up on your US credit file.
-With the current bonus, you can earn 165,000 Hilton Honors points after spending $5,000 in the first three months of card membership for an annual fee of $95 USD.
+At the time of writing, you could earn 175,000 Hilton Honors points after spending $8,000 in the first six months of card membership for an annual fee of $195 USD.

-The only use case for keeping this card would be to earn the annual free night certificate provided you can spend $15,000 USD on the card in a calendar year or if you are looking for an easy way to achieve Hilton Gold status.
+The only use case for keeping this card would be if you are looking for an easy way to achieve Hilton Gold status.
 If not, there is minimal value in keeping the card long-term.

 Third Card – The American Express Hilton Honors Surpass Credit Card

-The third card I recommend signing up for is the American Express Hilton Honors Surpass credit card.
+The third card I recommend signing up for is the American Express Hilton Honors Surpass card (US).
 This is the mid-tier card in the Hilton personal credit card lineup, offering a good bonus with a minimal annual fee.

-The American Express Hilton Honors Surpass card earns Hilton Honors points and offers cardholders benefits such as instant Hilton Gold elite status and ten complimentary airport lounge passes per year.
+The American Express Hilton Honors Surpass card (US) earns Hilton Honors points and offers cardholders benefits such as instant Hilton Gold elite status, a quarterly $50 Hilton credit, and ten complimentary airport lounge passes per year.

 BONUS